Pshy0/es-ruin-the-fun/README.md

 - On Mac:
   - `Contents/Resources/plugins/ (within the application bundle)`
   - or `~/Library/Application Support/endless-sky/plugins`

+If the `plugins` folder does not exist, you can create it.

 If you did it right, there should be a file `plugins/es-ruin-the-fun/about.txt` or `plugins/Ruin The Fun/about.txt`.